nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Taskmania home folder.

+**Q**: Is my data stored in the cloud?<br>
+**A**: No, all your data is stored locally, no need to fear a potential data hack.

+**Q**: Do I have to save before exiting the application for my data to to safely backed up on my computer? <br>
+**A**: All your data is saved on your computer as soon as you enter in the command.
+There is no need to manually save your data.

 # 4 Summary

 Action | Format, Examples | Scope